 - The applicant PI and the CEO (if not the same person) listed on the Commercialization Application must plan to present on the stated review dates.
 Other team members may attend; however, the PI and CEO must attend. - All presentations will be scheduled as part of standing MSCRF review days.
 Due to the number of applications on any given review day, presentation times will be assigned by MSCRF. - The PI will need to hold the review day open until the time is assigned.
 This may be confirmed as close as a few days before the review day, so PIs will need to remain flexible during this process.
-Applicant PI and CEO should plan for and secure the week of March 17, 2025, for the in-person presentation.
-Virtual attendance will not be considered. - Company PI will be required to submit the presentation directed to the Research Project to MSCRF one week in advance of the meeting. - Applicants will be allotted a 15-minute timed presentation, followed by 20 minutes for Q&A. The following information must be included in the presentation: - o Technology - Describe the technology and its commercial applications - Summary of the development status of the technology - Intellectual Property on the technology: scope and status - Describe the Research Project if it is narrower in scope compared to the Technology - What is the Problem that the technology/Research Project addresses? - What is the Solution, and how does your technology provide the solution? - Target Market for your technology - Segmentation Analysis - Target Customer Profile - Competitive analysis - Product Development Process - Timeline and Costs associated with the Research Project - Risks and Mitigation Plan for the Research Project/technology - Go-To-Market Strategy? - Partnering?
+Applicant PI and CEO should plan for and secure the week of August 11, 2025, for the in-person presentation.
+Virtual attendance will not be considered. - Company PI will be required to submit the presentation directed to the Research Project to MSCRF at least 48 hours in advance of the meeting. - Applicants will be allotted a 15-minute timed presentation, followed by 20 minutes for Q&A. The following information must be included in the presentation: - Technology - Describe the technology and its commercial applications - Summary of the development status of the technology - Intellectual Property on the technology: scope and status

+- Describe the Research Project if it is narrower in scope compared to the Technology

+- o What is the Problem that the technology/Research Project addresses?

+- o What is the Solution, and how does your technology provide the solution?

+- Target Market for your technology

+- Segmentation Analysis

+- Target Customer Profile

+- Competitive analysis

+- Product Development Process

+- Timeline and Costs associated with the Research Project

+- Risks and Mitigation Plan for the Research Project/technology

+- Go-To-Market Strategy?

+- Partnering?
 Production?
 Marketing?
+Distribution?

+- Sales?

+- Finances

-Distribution? - Sales? - o Finances - Revenue and Cost Projections - Financing Needed for the MSCRF Project? - Follow-on Financing for the Next Steps, Beyond MSCRF? - Management Team: Advisors?
-Board of Directors? - Second-tier Funding (if applicable): - Identify the research institution and the collaborator's name.
+- Revenue and Cost Projections

+- Financing Needed for the MSCRF Project?

+- Follow-on Financing for the Next Steps, Beyond MSCRF?

+- Management Team: Advisors?
+Board of Directors?

+- Second-tier Funding (if applicable):

+- Identify the research institution and the collaborator's name.

+- Scope of the research work under the Research Project that will be performed at the research institution along with the budget.